Learn Response Strategies for Negative Risks

 It may be far too costly to implement any other kind of risk management strategy, given the impact that this risk would have.
 If the chance of a risk happening is tiny, or the impact it will have if it does happen is very small, then doing nothing is a perfectly acceptable solution.

-These 4 options span a wide spectrum of risk response so you should be able to find an approach here that suits the level of risk that you are prepared to take as a project team.
+These four options span a wide spectrum of risk response so you should be able to find an approach here that suits the level of risk that you are prepared to take as a project team.
 The most important thing is to put together your action plan and work through the steps you identify.
 Then if the risk does happen, you have your Plan B already sorted out, and you can navigate through the problem easily.